Thursday, June 4, 2026

 Ultimately, health is not about rigid restriction but about sustainable habits.
 A person who eats balanced meals most of the time, while occasionally enjoying pizza or ice cream, is likely to be healthier—and happier—than someone who follows a strict diet but struggles with deprivation.
 Food is not only fuel but also culture, comfort, and joy.
 By embracing proportion and moderation, we can enjoy the best of all worlds: the nutritional benefits of diverse diets and the psychological satisfaction of eating freely.

-Just email me at choyscut@gmail.com and get an email back in 15 seconds with a download link to the e-books, "MY SIMPLE SECRETS TO FITNESS" (100 pages) , which is about easy fitness at age 50 and above, and "BEAT JOB INTERVIEWERS 10 WAYS" (50 pages) which reveals what really goes on during interviews and shares 10 powerful keys to winning job interviews.
-They're both FREE!
-You also get my GCash details in case you decide to donate P100 (or any amount) for the two e-books to help my house-church ministry (I'm a self-supporting house-church pastor).
-But with or without donation, the e-books are yours ๐Ÿ˜„.
+Just email me at choyscut@gmail.com and get an email back in 15 seconds with a download link to the e-books, "MY SIMPLE SECRETS TO FITNESS" (100 pages), which is about easy fitness at age 50 and above, "BEAT JOB INTERVIEWERS 10 WAYS" (50 pages), which reveals what really goes on during interviews and shares 10 powerful keys to winning job interviews, plus two others.
+They're all FREE!
+You also get my GCash details in case you decide to donate P100 (or any amount) for the 4 e-books to help my house-church ministry.
+But with or without donation, the e-books are yours 😄.

 Sunday, March 9, 2025

-How to Protect Your Eyes When You Spend Hours Looking at Your Digital Screen
+How to Protect Your Eyes from Digital Screen Light

 Spending hours glued to a digital screen can take a toll on your eyes, leading to digital eye strain or computer vision syndrome.
 Luckily, Choy's Cut is here to give you practical steps you can take to protect your eyes and keep them in good health while working, studying, or entertaining yourself online..